-To enable these features, download Typecast WMC Server and install it on your WMC computer.
+To enable these features, download Typecast WMC Server and install it on your Windows Media Center 8.1 or 7 computer.

 Note: Typecast does not enable you to watch television; it’s a guide to shows you want to watch.

 Schedules Direct’s terms of service require software that uses their data to be provided free of charge.
 In accordance with their TOS, 12noon publishes Typecast for free.
-(Of course, I welcome donations, or you can purchase Alarm++ licenses.) 🙂
+(Of course, I welcome donations.) 🙂

 Typecast uses listing data from Schedules Direct.
 Schedules Direct is an excellent non-profit organization that provides reliable and inexpensive television programming data from Tribune Media Services (Gracenote).
 Schedules Direct has a rich history of providing quality television listings for personal use.